metas-mk/100-days-of-code/r2-log.md

 - the dispatch forwards the Action Object copies to each of the different Reducers
 - the Reducers process those Actions, modify and return the new data.
 The returned data gets formed into a new State
 - the State waits until we need to update again

+The only way the state object can be updated is via the dispatch function in combination with Action creators and actions.
+There is now other way to reach into and update the state object under Redux.